| | | | |

 A crockpot filled with raw veggies, broth, seasoning, chicken, and sausage

 Cook 3-4 hours on low and in the last 20 minutes, add the shrimp.
 While the shrimp is cooking in there, make your rice according to package instructions.
-Stir in the cooked rice and serve Crockpot Jambalaya with cilantro on top!

-A crockpot filled with jambalaya with some rice in a saucepan near by
+A crockpot filled with jambalaya with some rice in a saucepan nearby

 Tips: